mjgreen/eyetracking_ae_shiny/README.md

 ## How to run as a user, if the user has RStudio and all required packages already

-This method would suit an external collaborator who can't vpn into BU, until IT make the uruguay service outward-fscing
+This method would suit an external collaborator who can't vpn into BU, until IT make the uruguay service outward-facing
 ```
 shiny::runGitHub("eyetracking_ae_shiny", "mjgreen")
 ```